 On the first page of Henry's article, we see some of its problems.
 The phrase "infallible insights" immediately betrays a misunderstanding of Friesian doctrine.
 There are no "infallible insights" in Friesian epistemology.
 Indeed, the very meaning of "non-intuitive" (nicht-anschaulich) in Friesian epistemology precludes the idea of immediate "infallible insights" for metaphysics or ethics, already contradicting the common (but fallacious) definition of "knowledge" as "justified true belief," since non-intuitive immediate knowledge lacks the presence of "belief."

-This "infallible insights" is the Original Sin of Henry's analysis, and nothing but confusion follows from it, especially when Henry notices that Fries and Nelson contradict what she says -- as when she refers to Friesian "originally dark ideas of reason," but cannot use the actual Friesian terminology for it.
-We should be suspicious about such neglect.
-And "dark" and "infallible" do not even sound consistent -- something "dark" will require some kind of treatment to be brought to full consciousness and clarity, a process that excludes immediacy and introduces the possibility of error, precluding infalliblity.
-Henry is not presenting Friesian epistemology with completeness, honesty, or perspicacity.
+This assertion of "infallible insights" is the Original Sin of Henry's analysis, and nothing but confusion follows from it, especially when Henry notices that Fries and Nelson contradict what she says -- as when she refers to Friesian "originally dark ideas of reason," but cannot use the actual Friesian terminology for it.
+We should be suspicious about such neglect or avoidance.
+"Dark" and "infallible" do not even sound consistent -- something "dark" will require some kind of treatment to be brought to full consciousness and clarity, a process that excludes immediacy and introduces the possibility of error, precluding infalliblity.
+Henry is not presenting Friesian epistemology with completeness, perspicacity, or perhaps even honesty.

 Kant had explained "understanding" in terms of "judgments."
 It is not important for much of the following discussion, but propositional judgments are themselves based on an implicit understanding that is not necessarily expressed, initially, in language.
 This is explained and discussed in my doctoral dissertation.
 I mention this only because it is a basic confusion in Kantian philosophy, which doesn't help in the further development of epistemology.
 Fries and Nelson, much less Grete Henry, do not seem to have clarified the matter.